bevyengine/bevy-website/content/news/2020-11-03-bevy-0.3/index.md

 * legion (world): Direct `World` access using `let entry = world.entry(entity); entry.get_component_mut::<A>()`
 * legion (system): A system with `SubWorld` access using `let entry = world.entry(entity); entry.get_component_mut::<A>()`

-Its worth noting that using `query.get_component::<T>(entity)` instead of `query.get(entity)` does require safety checks, for the same reason the legion entry api does.
+It's worth noting that using `query.get_component::<T>(entity)` instead of `query.get(entity)` does require safety checks, for the same reason the legion entry api does.
 We cannot know ahead of time what component type a caller will pass into the method, which means we _must_ check it to make sure it matches the `Query`.

 Additionally, here are some relevant [ecs_bench_suite](https://github.com/rust-gamedev/ecs_bench_suite) results (omitted benchmarks had no significant change):